Engee documentation

 Details

-The value of the magnetic field strength at zero time.
+The value of the magnetic field strength at time zero.

 Dependencies

-This parameter is used if the parameter Magnetization inductance parameterized by value is selected Magnetic flux density versus magnetic field strength characteristic with hysteresis.
+This parameter is used if for the parameter Magnetization inductance parameterized by value selected Magnetic flux density versus magnetic field strength characteristic with hysteresis.

 Units